 11. Origami Owl

 Founded by mother-daughter duo Chrissy and Bella Weems, Origami Owl offers jewelry, charms, and accessories that are teen-friendly and fun.
-Owlettes, individuals between the ages of 11 and 17, can work along with their parents to sell jewelry to their friends and family.
+Owlettes, individuals between the ages of 11-17, can work along with their parents to sell jewelry to their friends and family.
 This company follows the direct sales model, with a teen-friendly focus.
 As a sister company of Willing Beauty, their terms are the same as above, so you won’t be able to run this business on your own unless you’re 18 years of age.

 12. Perfectly Posh